Deciding where to invest your marketing dollars isn’t a decision you take lightly as a small business owner.

 Brandon Stewart, realtor at David Griffin & Company Realtors

-7. Boost sales
+7. Boost your sales and revenue

 When you have an audience of people who opt in to receiving updates from your business, you’ll be able to think differently about how you boost sales throughout the year.
 This has been especially valuable for a business like Colorado-based Allegria Spa, which communicates with local residents and visitors from around the country.